Success Story: How I Left the Law During the Pandemic

 In July, I began applying to jobs.
 In mid-August, I enthusiastically accepted an offer to join the Higgins Group, an executive search firm that helps life-sciences companies fill senior-level R&D jobs, as a Senior Search Consultant.

-Four months in, I have no regrets about my decision to leave the law.
+Two years in, I have no regrets about my decision to leave the law.
 I am constantly learning; helping great biotechs find transformative leaders; working in a positive, team-first environment; and, finally, feeling energized and optimistic about my professional future.
 I would have been fortunate to find meaningful, enjoyable work at any time, let alone during a pandemic.
 But destination aside, I'm also lucky to have had the journey over these difficult months.
 It allowed me to meet many interesting people and to focus on self-improvement.
 And it kept me focused on better times to come.